Timecop (comics): The Man Out of Time

 The plot of "The Man Out of Time" comic book story and the Timecop film are very different, but share the same protagonist: Max Walker.

 In the three-part comic book story, Walker is an operative of the Time Enforcement Commission (TEC), which operates in 2007 and polices changes to history being made by unlawful time travelers.
 The sarcastic and ill-tempered Walker was once married and the thought of his wife can bring him to tears, but her fate is not made clear.
 A TEC monitor called the Time Pool represents alterations to history as ripples or great waves.
 A TEC agent is sent back in time by being launched in a personal pod that shields them from the forces involved in time travel and acts like a protective cocoon if they materialize in the middle of a wall or over a body of water or into a hostile environment.
 Once the TEC agent arrives and leaves the pod, it automatically returns to the future and the agent may do so as well by simply activating a small device on their person.
 It is explained that time is "like gravity," so journeying to another time is difficult and requires a launch pod but returning a person to their native time period is easier because reality is ready to pull them back home.

 "The Man Out of Time" features Walker in pursuit of John Adam Packer, a criminal who travels to 1933 to rob a South African mine of a huge diamond.
 When Walker arrives, he is surprised to find that Packer has brought a RamCo hunter/killer robot for security.
-With the robot buried beneath cave rubble, Walker retrieves Parker with the help of a local named Joseph M'Boto.
-Walker gives M'Boto the diamond as a thank you before leaving with Parker.
+With the robot buried beneath cave rubble, Walker retrieves Packer with the help of a local named Joseph M'Boto.
+Walker gives M'Boto the diamond as a thank you before leaving with Packer.

-Returning to 2007, Walker is told that his trip caused a greater change to history than Parker's original journey and he realizes the robot must have still been operational, causing havoc to history with its later actions.
+Returning to 2007, Walker is told that his trip caused a greater change to history than Packer's original journey and he realizes the robot must have still been operational, causing havoc to history with its later actions.
 To restore order, Walker returns to the mine and stops the machine's rampage, again with M'Boto's help.
 On his return to 2007, he learns that history is now back on track with only one minor ripple left as a result of his trip, nothing that would concern the TEC.
 Readers realize that Walker's presence allowed M'Boto to become wealthy and become a political activist who helped lead an earlier end of Apartheid in South Africa in the 1950s.